abhi-bhatra/generative-ai-gccd/README.md

 Contributions are welcome!
 Please read the [CONTRIBUTING](CONTRIBUTING.md) guidelines for more information.

 ## Contact
-For questions, issues, or suggestions, please open an issue in this repository or contact [Your Name] at [your.email@example.com].
+For questions, issues, or suggestions, please open an issue in this repository or contact Me.